SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models

 The corrected prompt embedding is then computed as:

 where $\|\cdot\|_2$ denotes the per-token norm and $\epsilon$ prevents numerical instability.
-This normalization ensures that interventions are \textbf{directionally consistent and scale-invariant}, and that adaptive, token-level safe redirection is achieved through the coordinated effect of direction, scaling, and masking.
-As a result, the semantic integrity of benign content is maximally preserved while unsafe components are selectively and efficiently redirected.
-Our ablation results in Appendix~\ref{app_subsec:ablation} and Table~\ref{tab:ablation} further underscore the importance of integrating multiple modalities, and confirm that \saferedirector achieves effective redirection of unsafe generations while minimizing disruption to benign semantics.
-Removing any single core input leads to substantial degradation in unlearning effectiveness, preservation of core object content, and overall image quality.
+This normalization ensures directionally consistent and scale-aware intervention through the coordinated effect of direction, scaling, and masking.
+Ablation results in Appendix~\ref{app_subsec:ablation} and Table~\ref{tab:ablation} further support the effectiveness of this design while showing limited disruption to benign semantics.